sebastienrousseau/dotfiles/docs/README.md

 footer: Copyright © Sebastien Rousseau 2015-2022.
 All rights reserved.

 # Used for the description meta tag, for SEO
-metaTitle: About Dotfiles
-description: Bash configuration files for macOS, Linux and Windows.
-Tailored to your needs and at your service

 meta:
   - name: twitter:card